-On a positive note, it kept out heavy rain, and I did not have to worry about the netting pushing out past the tarp tent itself and causing puddles, as I have on rare occasions when not paying attention to my Altaplex.
+On a positive note, it kept heavy rain, and I did not have to worry about the netting pushing past the tarp tent itself and causing puddles, as I have on rare occasions when not paying attention to my Altaplex.

-BMT Gear List – Backpack
+BMT Gear List – Backpacks

 - Backpack: ULA Ohm – 36 oz

-Benton Mackaye Gear List – Sleep
+Benton Mackaye Gear List – Sleep System

 - Feathered Friends Lark 10 Degree Sleeping Bag – 33.1 oz